fasikaWalle/budget-tracker-PWA/README.md

 - The ability to enter deposits offline.
 - The ability to enter expenses offline.
 - Send notification when a transaction happen.
-- Offline entries should be added to the tracker when the application is brought back online.

 ## Questions